G-Two/homeassistant-subaru/README.md

 This integration requires an active vehicle subscription to the [Subaru STARLINK](https://www.subaru.com/engineering/starlink/safety-security.html) service (available in USA and Canada).

 Subaru has deployed two generations of telematics, Gen 1 and Gen 2.
 Use the tables below to determine which capabilities are available for your vehicle.
-NOTE: There appears to now be a Gen 3, although it is unclear which model years have this capability.
-From analysis of the official Android mobile app, Gen 3 uses the same API endpoints as Gen 2, but may offer additional capability (tailgate unlock and hints of remote window open/close?).
+NOTE: There now appears to be a Gen 3, although it is unclear which model years have this capability.
+From analysis of the official Android mobile app, Gen 3 uses the same API endpoints as Gen 2, but may offer additional capability (tailgate unlock and hints of future remote window open/close?).

 | Model     | Gen 1     | Gen 2 | Gen 3 |
 |-----------|-----------|-------|-------|